Thenlie/wizsh/README.md

 ## Contributing

 Wizsh is very open to contributions!
 If you have a feature request, or bug report, please open an issue with the applicable tag.
 If you would like to simply create a feature, [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the repository and add in your changes.
-Then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) which will be reviewed and eventually mergered if it meets all contribution requirements.
+Then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) which will be reviewed and eventually merged if it meets all contribution requirements.

 I would be absolutely thrilled to contiue working on this with other developers.
 If you have noticed a long period of inactivity, feel free to reach out to me at the link below to get the current status of this project.